aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odsorecipientdata/_index.md

 ---
 title: Class OdsoRecipientData
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Settings.OdsoRecipientData class.
-Represents information about a single record within an external data source that is to be excluded from the mail merge in C#
+Represents information about a single record within an external data source that is to be excluded from the mail merge in C#.
 type: docs
 weight: 5700
 url: /net/aspose.words.settings/odsorecipientdata/